Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-utility-types-pick-and-omit.md

 };
 ```

-Our username variable is now used to ensure only those two fields are set.
+Our username variable is now used to ensure that only those two fields are set.
 You might have spotted the delimiter `|`.
 It's used as a separator, and it will select both fields.

-You'll often need this kind of type manipulation when using different return types, where you might want to exclude specific fields.
+You'll often need this manipulation when using different return types, where you might want to exclude specific fields.
 But you can also think about child components that only take specific fields from a bigger object.

 ## The TypeScript Omit utility type